burtchell/gpu-carbon-estimator/README.md

-# gpu_carbon_estimator
+# gpu-carbon-estimator

-`gpu_carbon_estimator` estimates the carbon emissions from the energy usage of a GPU, made as a plugin for [IF](https://github.com/Green-Software-Foundation/if).
+`gpu-carbon-estimator` estimates the carbon emissions from the energy usage of a GPU, made as a plugin for [IF](https://github.com/Green-Software-Foundation/if).

 ## Implementation